CDCgov/reportstream-sftp-ingestion/adr/010-deployment-slots.md

 stop it from reading queues.
 To prevent actions from being duplicated, we're keeping queue configuration settings only on the production/live slot, which will leave the pre-live slot running and healthy, but not active.

+Even though there are some significant downsides to Deployment Slots, they're Azure's recommended approach to zero-downtime deploys (ZDD), and they're lower effort and lower risk than the alternatives.
+Other options to achieve ZDD are Kubernetes (significantly more complexity and effort), creating our own custom deploy system (significantly more complexity, effort, and risk), or switching to a cloud service provider that makes this easier, like AWS (not currently in scope as an option).

 ## Impact
 ### Positive
 - **Zero-downtime deploys**: Zero-downtime deploys are a best practice.